Arica Province (Peru): History

 The department was located in southern Peru, near the Pacific Ocean.
 It was limited to the north by the Tacna Province, in the south by the Tarapacá Department, on the east by Bolivia, and on the west by the Pacific Ocean.

 Arica was established in 1823, as part of the Department of Arequipa.
 In 1828, the capital city of the province was changed from Arica to Tacna.
-In 1837, the province joined the established Department Litoral with capital at Tacna.
+In 1837, the province joined the established Department Litoral with its capital at Tacna.
 In 1853, the province was moved to the newly established Department of Moquegua, along with the provinces of Moquegua, Tacna and Tarapacá.
 In 1855, the province was divided into two, forming the provinces of Tacna and Arica.

-In 1868, the city of Arica was almost completely destroyed during an earthquake that also affected the areas north of the city, as well neighboring Bolivia and Chile.
+In 1868, the city of Arica was almost completely destroyed during an earthquake that also affected the areas north of the city, as well as neighboring Bolivia and Chile.

 In 1875, Arica was transferred to the newly established Department of Tacna, along with the provinces of Tacna and Tarata.
 In 1875, the province itself was divided into six districts: Arica, Belén, Codpa, Livilcar, Lluta, and Socoroma.
-In the 1883 Treaty of Ancón Arica and Tacna provinces were transferred to Chilean control for ten years, and then were to have been subject to a plebiscite, one that was never held.
+In the 1883 Treaty of Ancón Arica and Tacna provinces were transferred to Chilean control for ten years, and they were to have been subject to a plebiscite, one that was never held.
 De facto, that was the end of the Peruvian province of Arica, although the dispute was not settled until the 1929 Treaty of Lima.